Meat ant: Distribution and habitat

 The meat ant is one of the best-known species of ant endemic to Australia; it has an enormous geographical range, covering at least one-third of the continent.
 Its range spans 4000 km from east to west, and 3000 km from north to south.
 This extensive range has allowed the meat ant to form large nesting grounds in areas where no development has occurred, and large amounts of gravel and open space have led to an abundant supply of materials (i.e. pebbles and dead pieces of vegetation) used to construct nests.
-Its isolation has also allowed meat ants to form associations with neighbouring nests of the same species.
 The ant is particularly dominant and frequently seen across the coastal and inland regions of southeastern Australia.
 Based on examined material, meat ants are widespread throughout New South Wales, the Australian Capital Territory and Victoria.
 In Queensland, they are frequently encountered in the eastern regions, whereas their abundance is limited around the north and central parts.
 The ants are common in the southwestern regions of Western Australia, though not in the north.
 However, the Division of Entomology of the CSIRO states that the ant's presence in the state has not been verified.
 Most specimens collected in South Australia are from the south-east, but some populations are known in the north-west and northeast regions of the state.
 In the Northern Territory, specimens have been collected in the north and south regions but compared to other jurisdictions the ant is uncommon.
 No specimens have been collected from Tasmania or any outlying islands surrounding Australia.